riadath/obsidian_notes/Stuff.md

 - The response mentions all the points given by the user

-### Style Rating: 6
+### Style Rating: 7
 Write the rationale in 1-2 sentences considering the points below.
 Write in paragraphs, don't use points.
 - The response is well formatted.
-There are not grammatical
+There are not grammatical or
-- The response could be slightly more

 ### Overall: 7
 Write the rationale in 4-5 sentences considering the points below.
-Write in paragraphs, don}|
+Write in paragraphs, don't use points.
+- Provide a brief overview of response in 1-2 sentences
+- Explain the good things about the response in brief
+- explain the mistakes (if any) in brief
+- give overall summary in one sentence